-What is SiP Trunking?
+What is SIP Trunking?

-SIP Trunking may be utilized with virtually any PBX system, including modern IP based phone systems or older styled analog systems.
+SIP Trunking may be utilized with virtually any PBX system, including modern IP based phone systems or older-styled analog systems.
 The older systems may require an integrated access device (IAD) to bridge the SIP connection to your PBX.
-Either way, SIP Trunking will bridge your company to the modern communications cloud, helping connect all office and mobile users together.
+However, SIP Trunking will bridge your company to the modern communications cloud, helping connect all office and mobile users together.

-SIP is becoming the common signaling standard for your real-time communications that utilize VoIP (Voice over Internet Protocol).
+SIP is becoming the common signaling standard for your real-time communications that utilize VoIP.
 SIP enables you to seamlessly connect with your existing premise-based phone systems using our carrier class voice network.
-We’ll provide you with as many SIP Trunk groups as you need, with an unlimited number of unlimited call paths.
+We’ll provide you with as many SIP Trunk groups as you need, with an unlimited number of call paths.
 Also, you’ll have the ability to bust up to ten additional call paths on demand for improved capacity planning.